Thank you for entrusting us with the care of your pet.

 Fees and Estimates

-Estimates: we know cost is very important to many clients, and we endeavour to be as transparent as possible, and provide an estimate for any inpatient care or high-cost outpatient care.
+Estimates: while the care of your pet is the most important thing, we know cost is very important to many clients, and we endeavour to be as transparent as possible.
+We are able to provide an estimate for any inpatient care or high-cost outpatient care.
 We endeavour to keep you updated should costs alter significantly from the initial estimate provided.

 Where a pet is insured, many fees paid to us can be claimed back from your insurers, subject to any excesses and exclusions stated in your policy.
 Alternatively, for an administrative fee (which in most cases cannot be reclaimed from insurers), we can ask your insurance company to pay us directly.
 In this case you only need to pay us your excesses and the administration fee.
 We will need to see your insurance policy before we agree to a “direct claim”.